shyd/STM32CubeF4/Projects/STM32F429I-Discovery/Examples/PWR/PWR_CurrentConsumption/readme.txt

 @par Example Description

-This example shows how to configure the STM32F4xx system to measure different Low Power modes current consumption.
+This example shows how to configure the STM32F4xx system to measure different Low-power modes current consumption.
 The Low Power modes are:
   - Sleep Mode
   - STOP mode with RTC
+  - Under-Drive STOP mode with RTC
   - STANDBY mode without RTC and BKPSRAM
   - STANDBY mode with RTC
   - STANDBY mode with RTC and BKPSRAM.